 1. Preamble

-This report has been done within the project MARDS, which is focused on improving and establishing sustainable capacities in field of doctoral studies in Montenegro and Albania.Its main objective is to reconstruct doctoral studies in line with Salzburg Principlesand the Principles of Innovative Doctoral Training in orderto establish sustainable and modern Pilot Joint Doctoral Schools between two partner countries that will serve as an example of “good practice” for the West Balcan Region.The analysis of the legal and organisational context of doctoral education in the two partner countries Montenegro and Albania as well asthe way in which doctoral training is structured and functions in these institutions serves as a basis for the further implementation steps of the MARDS project.
+This report has been done within the project MARDS, which is focused on improving and establishing sustainable capacities in field of doctoral studies in Montenegro and Albania.Its main objective is to reconstruct doctoral studies in line with Salzburg Principlesand the Principles of Innovative Doctoral Training in orderto establish sustainable and modern Pilot Joint Doctoral Schools between two partner countries that will serve as an example of “good practice” for the West Balcan Region.The analysis of the legal and organisational context of doctoral education in the two partner countries Montenegro and Albania as well as the way in which doctoral training is structured and functions in these institutions serves as a basis for the further implementation steps of the MARDS project.

 Methodology.
 All the partner countries institutions, two from Montenegro and four from Albania (for the full list please see the Table 1, below), received the survey with a numberof questions within main areas of interest.